NileshBiyani/NileshBiyani/README.md

 - 🔭 I’m currently working on Web Technologies
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers, creators
-- 🥅 2021 Goals: Contribute to more Open Source Projects
+- 🥅 2021 Goals: To become highly skilled as a React Developer and start my journey of Blockchain Developer
 - ⚡ extra activities: workout 💪 and cycling 🚴‍♂️
 <br><br>
 ## Few Stats